yochaigal/cairn/wip/2e/dungeon-seeds.md

 #### Hooks

 - The Crimson Path has made a public offer of 300gp apiece for the safe retrieval of an "ancient relic" deep within the temple.
-The party may find some respite among the Red Robes, but otherwise the characters will be on their own in dealing with any "opposition."
+The characters will be on their own in dealing with any "opposition."
 - The party is contacted by an agent of the Azure Legion, acting in secret.
 The party is to find and destroy the **Woodturn**, an item of great power lost somewhere in the temple.
-The mission is to remain a secret, and any Factions of Red _or_ Blue will likely stand against them.
-The characters are to be paid 1000gp (total) for evidence of the Relic's destruction.
+The mission is to remain a secret, and members of any Faction will likely stand against them.
+The characters are to be paid 1000gp (total).

 ### Map

 [![Click Me!](/img/2e/dungeon-seed-example-1.webp "Click to embiggen"){:height="60%" width="60%"}](/img/2e/dungeon-seed-example-1.webp)

 ### The Fractured Temple